 The current state of email

 Email is old.
-While an email may looks like a functioning webpage, it's only HTML and CSS.
+While an email may look like a functioning webpage, it's only HTML and CSS.
 Conventional email can display information, link to external sites, and depending on client support, play video.
 It lacks the features of modern web and application experiences.
 For example, there's no way to authenticate users with a website from within a conventional email.

 Google AMP for email makes email dynamic